 The Rev. Richard Berry is the Sr. Pastor of Trinity Evangelical Free Church and the Skowhegan Miracle Homeless Shelter in Skowhegan, ME.
 Richard has over 30 years in ministry and holds Ordinations with the EFCA and the ABC.
+Richard published his first book, Sheltered by Jesus, A Voice for the Homeless, in 2016 and since then has released two additional books chronicling the miracles he has witnessed.
+A fourth book is expected to be released in 2020.

 In 2007, Richard was approached by a longtime acquaintance who would be homeless in just a few short days.
 Richard provided a couch in a church Sunday School room and the influx of those in need of shelter began crossing the threshold of TEFC.
 Through the process of housing the homeless in the church, Richard saw 80% of his congregation leave, including immediate family members, because they couldn’t worship “with those kind of people.”
 Facing closure from state officials, a dwindling congregation and dwindling finances, Richard simply dropped to his knees and prayed.